Codorus Valley Bancorp, Inc. (NASDAQ:CVLY) Increases Dividend to $0.15 Per Share

 NASDAQ:CVLY opened at $22.55 on Friday.
 The firm has a market cap of $219.91 million, a PE ratio of 14.27 and a beta of 0.77.
 The stock has a fifty day moving average price of $22.24 and a 200 day moving average price of $20.50.
 Codorus Valley Bancorp has a 12-month low of $12.80 and a 12-month high of $23.17.
 The company has a current ratio of 0.98, a quick ratio of 0.97 and a debt-to-equity ratio of 0.26.

-In related news, Director John W. Giambalvo bought 4,672 shares of the firm’s stock in a transaction that occurred on Wednesday, September 22nd.
-The stock was purchased at an average cost of $21.35 per share, for a total transaction of $99,747.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other Codorus Valley Bancorp news, Director John W. Giambalvo purchased 4,672 shares of the firm’s stock in a transaction on Wednesday, September 22nd.
+The stock was bought at an average cost of $21.35 per share, with a total value of $99,747.20.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
 Over the last quarter, insiders purchased 6,364 shares of company stock valued at $136,583.
 4.53% of the stock is currently owned by company insiders.

 An institutional investor recently raised its position in Codorus Valley Bancorp stock.
-Morgan Stanley grew its holdings in shares of Codorus Valley Bancorp, Inc. (NASDAQ:CVLY) by 21.5% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 4,770 shares of the financial services provider’s stock after buying an additional 845 shares during the period.
-Morgan Stanley’s holdings in Codorus Valley Bancorp were worth $96,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Morgan Stanley boosted its stake in Codorus Valley Bancorp, Inc. (NASDAQ:CVLY) by 21.5% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 4,770 shares of the financial services provider’s stock after acquiring an additional 845 shares during the period.
+Morgan Stanley’s holdings in Codorus Valley Bancorp were worth $96,000 as of its most recent SEC filing.
 45.56% of the stock is currently owned by hedge funds and other institutional investors.

 Codorus Valley Bancorp Company Profile